mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

 The last chapter introduced the theoretical framework of this study, namely activity theory.

-This chapter describes the
+This chapter describes
+- the methods that make up the methodology
+- data gathering and Processing
+- Data analysis explored in stages
+- comments on data validity etc.
+- an overview of the design stages of the

-## Conceptualising activity in this learning design
+## Methods used in this study

-**This section** examines the use of activity theory to examine the data and help conceptualise the learning environment and processes.
+This section examines the use of methods aligned with activity theory and DBR to help conceptualise and analyise the learning environment and processes.

-NOTE - for similar work see [@barab_using_2002]
+The methods outlined in this section combine to create a methodology aligned with formative intervention and DBR principles.

 ### Scopes of anaylsis, three planes approaches and other learning community methods